 If you need to cancel a class registration, full refunds will only be issued for the Salesperson Class with at least 72 hours notice before the class start date and 14 days notice before the Broker Class start date.
 For cancellations after the cut off date, a cancellation fee of 30% of the tuition will apply.
 For the Online and Blended Series, there are no refunds once the material has been accessed.

 Of course, this depends on your individual learning style.
 Students learn in different ways and at different paces.
 It is highly recommended that you set aside time to study and prepare for the exam outside of your classroom time.
 We cover a lot of material during class, and most people need to revisit the material on their own time to be ready to take the exam with confidence.
 Our instructors are well-versed in adult learning techniques and will share with you strategies to help you establish effective study habits.

 The exam is $85.00.
 (PSI Exam Fee: $54 + MA Application Fee: $31)

-Please Note: Starting April 1, 2016, PSI Services, LLC will be the new vendor for the Massachusetts Real Estate Exam.
+Please Note: PSI Services, LLC is the vendor for the Massachusetts Real Estate Exam.
 To learn more about the new company and their procedures, please visit “PSI Frequently Asked Questions.”

 There are two parts to the exam, the general section and the Massachusetts law section.
 You need to get 70% on both parts of the exam.
 If you fail one part, you need only retake the section you failed.
 The cost to retake is $54.00.

-Our goal is for you to pass the State Real Estate exam the first time – but, if for some reason you don’t – you may retake the class for FREE!
+Our goal is for you to pass the State Real Estate exam the first time – but, if for some reason you don’t – you may retake the course option you purchased for FREE!
 You have up to 2 (two) years from completion of your initial course to pass both sections of the exam.
 We also suggest you call us so we can talk about which subjects areas might need extra attention and we’ll help you create a study plan that addresses these areas.